 No one agrees.
 So despite all of the research, eventually you come to realize that you are basically on your own.
 It is you who decides what you are going to put into your mouth, and what you are not.
 And what you choose to do is generally based on what is most important to you at the moment.

 Do you want "fast" weight loss?
 Or are you comfortable and happy with greater food choices, more variety, an occasional treat -- even if that means losing weight at a slower pace.
 Do you have health issues such as gall bladder or liver problems that require you to eat less fat than the average low-carb dieter would recommend?
 Do you believe in and/or fear starvation mode?
 Do you believe in and/or fear the calorie theory?
 Do you enjoy fatty meats?
 Lean meats?
 Vegetables?
 Butter and Mayo?

 All of these and more, are questions that each of us have to personally address in order to make the best choices for ourselves.
 Because we need to find a path we can live with for the rest of our lives.
 The truth is, that no matter which plan or path we choose to enter, maintenance isn't going to be a whole lot more.
 So whatever we choose, we need to be able to live with it for the rest of our lives.

 But before we can make that choice, we need to seriously consider a couple of things.

-The second biggest problem with diets is the deprivation.
-Otherwise known as eating for emotional reasons.
-Do you crave sugar/carbohydrates?
-Can you "stand" being in a room where someone else is eating something yummie and you not indulge?
-Or do you lack the willpower required to abstain from foods that are poisoning you?
+The second biggest problem with diets is the deprivation, otherwise known as eating for emotional reasons.
+Do you crave sugar or carbohydrates?
+Can you stand being in a room where someone else is eating something yummie and you not indulge?
+Do you lack the willpower required to abstain from foods that are poisoning you?

 How badly do you want to lose the weight?
 More than that chocolate cupcake?
 More than that bag of bbq potato chips?
 More than that loaf of piping hot, home-made bread?